-In order to limit any disruption to students' learning through this unprecedented time, learning continuity will be maintained through our G-Suite for Education platform.
-Students' physical, emotional and mental wellbeing alongside character development will continue to be supported through the Student and Parent Remote Learning Guidance site.
+Should students be required to self isolate learning continuity will be maintained through our G-Suite for Education platform.
+Students' physical, emotional and mental wellbeing alongside character development will continue to be supported through this Student and Parent Remote Learning Guidance site.
 Use the menu to navigate our site.
 All content is relevant for both parents and students and parents please see the page specifically for you.

 All students within Windsor Academy Trust can login to their Google account to access the Google Classroom: our wonderful tool to facilitate remote learning during this period.
-Students are required to login to their Google Classrooms daily, following their normal school timetable (unless they are ill, in which case follow school guidance).
+Students are required to login to their Google Classrooms daily following their normal school timetable (unless they are ill, in which case follow school guidance).
 Through Google Classrooms students can access the link to a Google Meet for their live lessons and access learning resources, complete assignments, respond to feedback left by teachers, communicate with teachers and watch screencasts (desktop recordings with audio narration made by the teacher).

-Please see the videos below to help you support your child with building their confidence with Google Classroom:
+Please see the videos below to help support students with building their confidence with Google Classroom: